 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Sampled exclusively by vertical drill holes.
-The majority of the holes were sampled using a tractor mounted open flighted dead-stick auger drill rig in the late 1980's and early 1990's, with sampling at 3m interval except where changes in lithology occurred.
+Most of the holes were sampled using a tractor mounted open flighted dead-stick auger drill rig in the late 1980's and early 1990's, with sampling at 3m interval except where changes in lithology occurred.
 Samples were channel sampled from flights of auger and then coned and diagonally channel sampled from ~7kg to 1kg for submission to laboratory.
-In 2015, 2016 and 2023, air-core drill samples were taken at 1m intervals from 67 holes, 249 holes and 58 holes respectively, drilled using Kenmare's EVH air-core drill rig.
+In 2023 Marrua deposit was sampled using track mounted EVH air-core drill rig, with 1m sampling interval.
 Total samples, typically 7 kg, were collected from a cyclone and submitted whole to the Kenmare laboratory to be analysed for oversize (+1mm), slimes (-45 micron), and heavy minerals (+2.8 SG).
 Heavy mineral (HM) mineralogy determined by compositing HM fractions from the drilling samples by geology unit, then analysing magnetic and non-magnetic fractions using XRF.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Auger drilling rods are 3m and samples taken on 3m intervals.
 Where sample translation occurred, the bottom 3m of sample was taken in 1988 -1990 (Kenmare) drilling program.
 The 1994 and 1995 drilling took the bottom 4.5m, sidewall contamination was removed and sample was homogenised by coning and channel sampled.
 Head pressure and rotation speed reduced to control translation as much as possible.
-Air-Core Drilling.
-Drilling is conducted on a regular grid using air-core drilling technology, an industry standard drilling technique for HM deposits.
+Air-core drilling is conducted on a regular grid using air-core drilling technology, an industry standard drilling technique for heavy mineral sands deposits.
 Drilling rods are 3m long and 3 samples are taken for each rod at 1m intervals with operators taking care to only sample when drilling is progressing to avoid contamination.
 Cyclone is regularly cleaned during drilling and at the end of hole if clay lithologies